elliehelisky/elh-dwm/README.md

 # Optional
 By default, I am using ST, rofi, spectacle, and nemo.
 If you do not wish to use any of these, you can edit config.def.h to replace st with a terminal of your choice, rofi with dmenu, etc.

+I have some catches built in to find alternatives.

+**Example:**

+- If you don't have rofi, it will default to dmenu
+- If you don't have firefox, it will try chromium, then librewolf.
+- nemo is by default.

-To install, clone this repository, navigate to the folder and run sudo make clean install.
+To install, clone this repository, navigate to the folder, make any wanted changes to config.def.h, then run sudo make clean install.

 # Starting it from a Display Manager (SDDM, LightDM, etc;)
 Create a .desktop file in /usr/share/xsession